How to make Disney Dining Reservations

 How to Make Your Reservations

-There are 3 ways to make Disney Dining Reservations.
+There are 3 ways to make Disney Dining Reservations, or as Disney calls them Advanced Dining Reservations (ADRs).
 They are call Disney, go on the Walt Disney World website or let someone else do it for you.
 Sounds pretty simple.

 Call Disney Dining

 To call, you dial (407) WDW-DINE.
 Simple.
 A nice person will answer the phone and take your reservations.
 They will even send you an email confirmation if you leave an email address.
 Pretty easy.

 You can call Disney Dining from 7:00 am to 10:00 pm Eastern time.

 The second way to make reservations is on the Disney World Website.
 This is a really good way because you might get a headstart.
 Sometimes you can make online reservations as early as 6:00 am Eastern Time.
 (Yes, Mrs. Mom, that's 5:00 Oklahoma Normal Time.
 It's a tough job but someone has to do it.)